-That bottleneck is breaking through multiple parallel advances.
-In December 2025, University of Colorado Boulder researchers published a breakthrough optical phase modulator nearly 100 times smaller than a human hair that uses 80 times less power than commercial alternatives.
-The same month, China's Zuchongzhi 3.2 became the second team globally to achieve below-threshold quantum error correction using an innovative microwave-based approach that may offer simpler scaling paths.
-Meanwhile, Stanford researchers demonstrated room-temperature quantum communication devices, eliminating the need for expensive cooling systems.
-These hardware advances are converging just as IBM prepares to deploy its 120-qubit Nighthawk processor and Google proves quantum algorithms can deliver verifiable advantages over classical computing.
+In December 2025, University of Colorado Boulder published an optical phase modulator 100 times smaller than a human hair, using 80 times less power than commercial alternatives.
+The same month, China's Zuchongzhi 3.2 achieved below-threshold quantum error correction using microwave control, and Stanford researchers demonstrated room-temperature quantum communication devices.
+These advances converge as IBM deploys its 120-qubit Nighthawk processor and Google proves quantum algorithms beat classical computing.

 University of Colorado Unveils Microchip-Scale Quantum Computing Control Device